Inviz/lsd/README.md

 * **Layers** - Each widget consist of a few SVG paths.
 You can add as many of them as you want, we have presets (stroke layer, shadow layer, fill layer).
 Just provide the name of a layer and CSS properties it works with.

 * **Stylesheets** - Remember the times when you had to hardcode widget styles into javascript?
 I don't, because it is always a bad idea.
 But here you dont need anything like that anymore.
 Our way of styling everything is specially baked CSS (includes a cool module for guys who use ruby and sass) with special CSS properties for everything.
-The best thing is that for known properties Does "" look familiar to you?
-Exactly.

 **Input: window.sass**

   window.hud
     button
       &:active
         :font-size 110%
         :reflection-color hsl(0, 0, 0, 0.5)
       &:hover
         :reflection-color hsl(0, 0, 0, 0.7)

 **Output: window.css**

   .art.window.hud .art.button.pseudo-active {
     font-size: 110%;                           /* set by browser, usual CSS, speedy! */
     -lsd-reflection-color: hsl(0, 0, 0, 0.5)   /* custom property that has to be applied by LSD */
   }
   .art.window.hud .art.button.pseudo-hover {
     -lsd-reflection-color: hsl(0, 0, 0, 0.7)
   }

 * **Document** - The single most useful thing in mootools 1.3 for me was Slick.
 The engine that blazingly fast retrieves elements from the DOM using selectors.
 Our widget trees are partially DOM-compatible, so Slick can just walk through widgets like if they were regular elements.